Kansas City Police Department

 Extant excerpt of a KMBC special radio broadcast: Three Kansas City police reporters talk about their work, about Kansas City crime, and share their on-the-job stories.
 Discussion of Frank Nash, Charles Arthur "Pretty Boy" Floyd, and Otto Higgins are included.

-Kansas City Police Department record for Kansas City organized crime figure Joseph Deluca.
-DeLuca was charged with traffic, liquor, narcotics, and other violations beginning in 1927.
+Kansas City Police Department record for Kansas City organized crime figure Frank Deluca.
+DeLuca was charged with numerous traffic, liquor, and other violations beginning in 1923.

 Pages